 You must successfully defend your prospectus within six months of passing the written comprehensive exam.
 Prospectus defenses are open to the public (this requires a room reservation and defense announcement) and requires committee participation.
 Upon passing the prospectus defense, your committee will sign the PhD Prospectus Defense Results Form .
 You must submit the original form to the School of Sustainability Student Services Center in Wrigley Hall, Room 108.
 The graduate coordinator will enter the results of the comprehensive exam and the prospectus defense into the university system.
 You will then advance to “PhD Candidate” status.
 At that time, you can successfully request a course override when ready to register for dissertation.

-If you have been discontinued from the university and would like to resume taking courses toward your degree, you must submit a new graduate school application.
-Applications will be evaluated against the current application pool.
-If you reapply, you do not have an added advantage over first-time applicants.
+If you have withdrawn or been discontinued from the university and would like to resume your program, you must submit a new application.
+Applications will be evaluated against the current application pool and readmission is not guaranteed.
 If you are readmitted, earned credits are subject to limitations on pre-admission credit policies listed in ASU’s Graduate Education Policies and Procedures Handbook .

 Registering for Thesis, Scientific Paper or Dissertation Credits